sca075/mqtt_vacuum_camera/README.md

 5) Possibilty to **integrate multiple vacuums with this integration** as per each camera will be named with the vacuum name (vacuum.robot1 = camera.robot1.. vacuum.robotx = camera.robotx)

 ## In plan:
-1) Improving the rooms zones export to the card (at current it requires manual adjustments).
+1) Configuration: Support for HA MQTT exsternal instanceces.
+Several user uses MQTT running in container mode.
+At current it ins't possible to specify the host name during configuration.
-2) Adding image trimming to the options, in order to centre the map.
+2) Improving the rooms zones export to the card (at current it requires manual adjustments).

 ## Notes:
 1) This custom component is developed and tested using a PI4 with Home Assistant OS fully updated [to the last version](https://www.home-assistant.io/faq/release/), this allows us to confirm that the component is working properly with Home Assistant.
 Tested also on Docker Supervised "production" enviroment (fully setup home installation).